 “From the outset, we did not design something that a lot of people like.
 We designed something that a few people love.
 Our customers are some of the most elite musicians on Earth, and their needs are specific.
 We bring comfort and functionality where it has never existed before.
 Last but not least, we make shopping easier through our website and risk-free trials.”

 As of today, where does Coregami stand in the start-up evolution process?

 “We had a soft launch in June, 2015.
 At this stage, our objectives are to determine product and market fit, test the production, and validate the price point.
-Since opening day, we have gone viral in the classical community, and as it is a pre-order process, we anticipate that we will deliver the product in early September.
-We hope that these early adopters will be our ambassadors, and from there, we would like to crowd-source a larger round of capital onKickstarter.”
+Since opening day, we have gone viral in the classical community, and as it is a pre-order process, we anticipate that we will deliver the product in early September. ”

 What is your estimation of Dallas, so far, as a base for an apparel start-up?